 The creation of a Coordinated Accessibility Strategy emerged from the desire to continue building on Carleton’s commitment to creating a culture of accessibility.
-Following an extensive consultation process, Carleton University is proud to share the Coordinated Accessibility Strategy and mandated the READ Initiative, now Accessibility Institute, with its implementation.
+Following an extensive consultation process, Carleton University approved the Coordinated Accessibility Strategy and mandated the READ Initiative, now Accessibility Institute, with its implementation.

 To keep the community informed on the activities related to the Coordinated Accessibility Strategy, news updates will be posted here.
 For any questions or additional information related to the Coordinated Accessibility Strategy, please contact AccessibilityStrategy@carleton.ca.

 Coordinated Accessibility Strategy Activity Update With the Governance Structure now in place, the Action Planning Working Groups and the Executive Champion leads have begun work in their areas of focus.
 This structure has created unique partnership opportunities between READ and the groups from the respective university departments they...